- Details

 Leaving their tunnels only in rare instances for most species, the underground world that the animal lives provides plenty of food to appease the constant needs of the mole diet.

-Mole Habitat
+Category: Mole

 Mole habitat varies based on species.
 For instance the Eastern Mole chooses many types of habitats including woodlands, pastures and meadows.
 Whereas the Star-Nosed Moles like their areas to be a little moister and prefer wet meadows, marshes and peat bogs.
 Along this same vein, Star-Nosed Moles are often found living along the banks of ponds and streams.